 I have brought some of my books (with you in mind) to a library located at 3307 W Washington Blvd.
 You and this person you would like to spend time with can read to each other, the way you would if time didn’t escape from us, as it does, all the time.
 Through this reading-action we can accession a new tome into the permanent collection.
 You and your reading partner and me and the bookshelves’ caretaker can work on this together.
 I will think of our work as sensual collaborative multitasking, but perhaps you will call it something else, like reading with a lover.
 What does this sound like?
 Press record.

 Meghan Gordon (b.
 1985, New York, NY) is a Los Angeles-based artist, writer, and facilitator who creates exhibition frameworks that invite collaborative practice.
 Recent projects include some times, a performative project space in the form of an itinerant bar; Studio Cooking (in collaboration with Arden Surdam), a series of meal-based programs at the Armory Center for the Arts, Pasadena, CA; Toggle (with the collective neverhitsend), a digital residency and exhibition platform at 221A, Vancouver, BC.
 Gordon received a BFA from Rhode Island School of Design, an MFA from California Institute of the Arts, and is currently Associate Director at Luis De Jesus Los Angeles.
 She has received support from several arts organizations, including The Artist Project Los Angeles, NYFA, Sculpture Space, The Times Museum, Lower Manhattan Cultural Council, Wave Hill, MacDowell Colony, and Burlington City Arts.
-Gordon describes her approach to collaborative practice as “temporary autonomous relationships with an end date.”
+Gordon’s site-conscious practice often considers how politics and sensuality intersect in the formation of personal relationships.
+She describes artistic collaboration as “temporary autonomous relationships with an end date.”